-Ranking every Arsenal number 10 from the Premier League era
+Ranking every player to No.10 for Arsenal in the Premier League era

 It is one of the most coveted numbers in football.
 A number that brings with it such authority, a true label of a footballer’s class.
 It is, of course, the No.10 – and Arsenal’s has a pretty impressive lineage.

 Since 1992, and the creation of the Premier League, the Gunners have hoovered up three league titles and nine FA Cups.
 Invariably, the number 10 at the time had a large role to play in each success.

 Seven players have worn the particular shirt in the Premier League and here is how we think they rank.

 7. William Gallas

 After making the leap from Stamford Bridge to the Emirates, Gallas asserted himself by taking Dennis Bergkamp’s digits.
 Let’s be honest, a centre-back wearing the number 10 shirt looks very, very weird.